Members of the Classes of 1975 through 2012 returned to Berkeley Carroll for Alumni Homecoming 2022 last weekend.

 The Association serves alumni interests by fostering engagement opportunities such as class reunions, social events, speakers, and career programs.
 Take a look at the Alumni Events Calendar to see what events we have on the horizon for you to stay connected with BC.

 The Berkeley Carroll Magazine is published for all members of the Berkeley Carroll community and includes class notes and alumni profiles, as well as current news from the school.
-If you have not been receiving the Magazine, click on the Alumni Network link to the left to update your address and other information or email email@example.com for assistance.
-To read the back issues of the magazine, click here.
+If you have not been receiving the Magazine, click on the Alumni Network link to the left to update your address and other information or email firstname.lastname@example.org for assistance.
+Read the back issues of the magazine here.

 Charitable giving is one of the long-standing traditions associated with independent school life.
 Each member of the Berkeley Carroll community is asked to join this tradition and make a contribution to the school's annual fund.
 All students are the recipients of the generosity of the alumni who have come before them.
 Click here to make a donation.